ELA TRANSCRIPTION - QSR DATA PROTECTION ADDENDUM

 - All wireless access points deployed at any QSR International site need to support central management through a single common management system.

 1.3.
 Segregation in networks

 i.
 Groups of information services, users and information systems shall be segregated on networks through the design and implementation of network security domains.
 There are a variety of ways to define network security domains.
-The domains can be chosen based on trust levels (e.g. public access domain, desktop domain, server domain), along organisational units (e.g. human resources, finance, marketing) or some combination (e.g. server domain connected to multiple organisational units.
+The domains can be chosen based on trust levels (e.g. public access domain, desktop domain, server domain), along organizational units (e.g. human resources, finance, marketing) or some combination (e.g. server domain connected to multiple organizational units.
 The segregation can be performed using either physically different networks or by using different logical networks.

 ii.
 The network domain model needs to communicate the intent of network segmentation at QSR International, the typical control sets to apply to each domain and the communication rules between domains

 Requirements for Firewalls (including routers)

 i.
 External network boundaries shall be secured by the use of an appropriately configured and managed firewall or combination of firewalls.
 Firewalls shall be configured to provide the maximum amount of security consistent with business requirements.

 ii.
 The security of gateways and firewalls must be subjected periodically to expert scrutiny with reference to the registered connections, and to penetration testing.
 This must be undertaken at least once a year, and after any major reconfiguration.